 So Many to Choose From!
 How to Find the Right Counsellor for You

 Deciding to see a counsellor can be a big step and finding the right one may feel daunting.
-With so many options, different therapy styles, and numerous professional titles, it’s easy to get stuck overthinking it.
+With so many options, different therapy styles, and numerous professional titles, it’s easy to get stuck.
 Ultimately, the most important thing is to find someone you feel comfortable talking to.
-Here’s a simple guide to help you figure out what counselling is right for you.
+So here's some thoughts on how to start finding the right counsellor for you.

 What do I want from therapy?